 The key difference between excitation and absorption is that excitation is the process of absorbing a photon and moving into a higher energy level whereas absorption is the process of transferring energy from a photon to a certain object.

-Excitation is the change of the state of a system to a higher energy.
-Absorption is the energy transfer from a photon to a system.
-The terms absorption and excitation are widely used in the fields of quantum mechanics, analytical chemistry, relativity and many others.
-A very good understanding in these terms is required in order to understand the content of these fields properly.
-The concepts of absorption and excitation are some of the foundation concepts in the field of spectroscopy and spectrometry.
-In this article, we are going to discuss what absorption and excitation are, their definitions, applications of absorption and excitation, the similarities of absorption and excitation and finally the difference between absorption and excitation.
+The terms absorption and excitation are useful in the fields of quantum mechanics, analytical chemistry, relativity, and many others.
+You need a good understanding of these terms to understand the content of these fields properly.
+The concepts of absorption and excitation are also the foundation concepts in the field of spectroscopy and spectrometry.

 What is Absorption?

-• For excitation to occur, absorption must happen, and if absorption takes place, the system must be excited.
+Moreover, for excitation to occur, absorption must happen, and for absorption to occur, the system must be excited.
 Therefore, absorption and excitation are mutual processes.

 Excitation and absorption are closely related terms.
 The key difference between excitation and absorption is that excitation is the process of absorbing a photon and moving into a higher energy level whereas absorption is the process of transferring energy from a photon to a certain object.